jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 Since PCjs is designed to do all its work in the user's web browser, and since the website can be completely built out as a set of static web pages, I've decided to stop using Node to power www.pcjs.org.
-I'm in the process of migrating the website to [GitHub Pages](https://pages.github.com/), and using [Jekyll](https://help.github.com/articles/using-jekyll-with-pages/) to convert all my existing Markdown files to static HTML pages.
+I'm in the process of migrating the website to [GitHub Pages](https://pages.github.com/), and using [Jekyll](https://help.github.com/articles/using-jekyll-with-pages/) to convert all my existing Markdown files to HTML.

 This new approach is *very* similar to what the PCjs custom Node modules did: every time time someone visited a folder on the website that did not yet contain an "index.html", the PCjs Node server would create one, either by converting the